OmniCTF/OmniCTF/.github/ISSUE_TEMPLATE/uncategorized-challenge.md

 - [ ] Hard

 ### 🗨️ Additional Notes
-Anything else that could help the moderators make a decision?
+Anything else that could help the maintainers make a decision?

 ---

-Once reviewed by a moderator, the challenge can be re-ranked accordingly.
+Once reviewed by a maintainer, the challenge can be re-ranked accordingly.
 Thanks for making OmniCTF a better experience for everyone! 🚩